 2. Something you wouldn’t stumble across just by clicking around.
 In other words, someone would have to show you.

-When I did this workshop in November, 2017, the comments I received during the series proved to me that the time I spent working on this material was well worth it:
+The comments I received during the series proved to me that the time I spent working on this material was well worth it:

 Thanks for the video series!
 I never really paid that much attention to Quick Parts.
 After watching your first video, I created a couple of new Quick Parts in Outlook, which has saved me a lot of time in drafting emails.
 Looking forward to applying to Word as well.
 You have given me a lot to think about.
 I also read your article Sharing AutoText and Quick Parts with others and am looking forward to setting up templates that can be utilized by our entire office!